memcached/memcached.github.io/content/features/proxy/configure.md

 ### Define backend pools {#pools}

-Use the required `pools{}` block to define the locations and other attributes of the back-end Memcached servers that the router directs queries to.
+Use the required `pools{}` block to define the locations and other attributes of the backend Memcached servers that the router directs queries to.

 You can optionally define more than one `pools{}` block.
 Doing so is functionally equivalent to combining all of their contents into a single `pools{}` block.
 For the sake of simplicity, this documentation uses example configuration files with only one `pools{}` block.